ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    * `task_id` is the task ID
    * `agg_param` is the VDAF aggregation parameter provided by the Collector (see {{collect-flow}})
-   * `prev_state` is the state computed earlier by calling `Vdaf.ping_pong_leader_init` or `Vdaf.ping_pong_leader_continued`
+   * `state` is the report's initial prep state
-   * `inbound` is the message in the `PrepareResp`
+   * `inbound` is the payload of the `PrepareResp`

-   If `outbound != None`, then the Leader stores `state` and `outbound` and proceeds to {{aggregation-leader-continuation}}.
-If `outbound == None`, then the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set; or `state == Finished(out_share)`, in which case preparation is complete and the Leader commits `out_share` as described in {{batch-buckets}}.
-If commitment fails, then the Leader rejects the report and removes it from the candidate set.
+   If the new `state` has type `Continued` or `FinishedWithOutbound`, then there is at least one more outbound message to send before preparation is complete.
+The Leader stores `state` and proceeds as in
+   {{aggregation-leader-continuation}}.

+   Else if the new `state` has type `Finished`, then preparation is complete and the state includes an output share, denoted `state.out_share`.
+The Leader commits to `state.out_share` as described in {{batch-buckets}}.

+   Else if `state` has type `Rejected`, then the Leader rejects the report and removes it from the candidate set.

+   Note on rejection agreement: rejecting at this point would result in a batch mismatch if the Helper had already committed to its output share.
+This is impossible due to the robustness of the VDAF: if the underlying measurement were invalid, then the Helper would have indicated rejection in its response.

-1. Else if the type is "reject", then the Leader rejects the report and removes it from the candidate set.
-The Leader MUST NOT include the report in a subsequent aggregation job, unless the error is `report_too_early`, in which case the Leader MAY include the report in a subsequent aggregation job.
+1. Else if the `PrepareResp` has type "reject", then the Leader rejects the report and removes it from the candidate set.
+The Leader MUST NOT include the report in a subsequent aggregation job, unless the report error is `report_too_early`, in which case the Leader MAY include the report in a subsequent aggregation job.

-1. Else the type is invalid, in which case the Leader MUST abort the aggregation job.
+1. Otherwise the inbound message type is invalid for the Leader's current state, in which case the Leader MUST abort the aggregation job.

 Since VDAF preparation completes in a constant number of rounds, it will never be the case that preparation is complete for some of the reports in an